Kallu-A/to_do_reminder/README.md

 *this mode is here only for development purpose to them are not displayed in the possible mode but they exist*
 - `'c' clippy` launch the clippy functionality of cargo *(test if their better syntax solution)*
 - `'f' fmt` launch the fmt functionality of cargo *(reformat the code with the rust convention)*
+- `'rd' diesel redo` recreate the database if you change the structure
 - `'a' all` launch fmt, clippy, test, and server in release use this before a commit to make sure everything works fine
 # Tests
 ### Option 1